aghwotu/how-to-processmaker/content/tutorials/how-to-use-github-api-and-datatables.md

 ```

 Next, let us attach a click event to the buttons.
-The ```nth-child()``` selector targets the column number on the table and the buttons are on the second and third columns
+The ```nth-child()``` selector targets the column number on the table and the buttons are on the first and second columns on the table

 ```javascript